-Inglewood Campus: North Hangar and South Hangar Riverside Campus: Hangar 37

-Hands and other skin surfaces shall be washed immediately and thoroughly if contaminated with blood or other body fluids.
+Inglewood Campus: North Hangar and South Hangar Riverside Campus: North Wall of Hangar Floor 1st Aid Station Hands and other skin surfaces shall be washed immediately and thoroughly if contaminated with blood or other body fluids.
 Hands shall be washed immediately after gloves are removed.
 It is not acceptable to wash gloves instead of removing gloves, washing hands, and applying clean gloves.